 Market Stabilization & Reinsurance Programs

-A lower profile – but equally important – topic addressed at the conference was hospital consolidation.
-Ninety percent of hospital markets are already highly concentrated and yet consolidation continues at a rapid rate.
-Panelists outlined the features and concerns related to specific types of hospital consolidation (horizontal, vertical and cross-market) and outlined options for states seeking to constrain mergers that raise red flags., Speakers encouraged states to consider legislation allowing states to review and regulate mergers and / or to improve transparency related to mergers, in addition to retroactive litigation tools.
+A lower profile—but equally important—topic addressed at the conference was hospital consolidation.
+Ninety percent of hospital markets are already highly concentrated, yet consolidation continues at a rapid rate.
+Panelists outlined the features and concerns related to specific types of hospital consolidation (horizontal, vertical and cross-market) and outlined options for states seeking to constrain mergers that raise red flags.
+Speakers encouraged states to consider legislation allowing states to review and regulate mergers and / or to improve transparency related to mergers, in addition to retroactive litigation tools.
 Speakers from UC Hastings College of the Law and the Idaho Attorney General’s Office highlighted two high profile lawsuits – California v.
 Sutter and Federal Trade Commission v.
 St. Luke’s Health System.
 The value of increasing transparency in mergers was also discussed, with the Executive Director of the Massachusetts Health Policy Commission highlighting the impact of Massachusetts’ Material Change Notice requirement.

 Mental Health Parity Review

-#NASHPCONF19 allowed state Medicaid staff, thought leaders and members of the commercial insurance community to put their collective heads together during the workshop on mental health parity.
-In many instances, the compliance standards and review for mental health parity are ever changing and state specific but attendees welcomed the opportunity to learn about how other state insurance and Medicaid departments are structuring their programs.
+#NASHPCONF19 allowed state Medicaid staff, thought leaders, and members of the commercial insurance community to put their collective heads together during a workshop on mental health parity.
+In many instances, the compliance standards and review for mental health parity are ever-changing and state-specific, but attendees welcomed the opportunity to learn about how other state insurance and Medicaid departments are structuring their programs.
 Staff from Washington, Pennsylvania and Oregon were on hand to provide lessons learned from both the commercial and public program parity review perspective.
-A couple of interesting takeaways to consider when implementing or doing ongoing parity review include:
+The workshop imparted a few interesting takeaways to consider when implementing or doing ongoing parity review, including:

-- The more a state can prescribe the standards for review (in particular the data requested), the easier it made the review for the state.
+- The more a state can prescribe the standards for review (in particular, the data requested), the easier it makes the review for the state.

-- It is important to ensure that carriers are conducting their own review of provider credentialing and utilizing the same evidentiary standards (for both MH/SUD and Med/Surg), in particular if an EHO is utilized.
+- It is important to ensure that carriers are conducting their own review of provider credentialing and utilizing the same evidentiary standards (for both MH/SUD and Med/Surg), particularly if an EHO is utilized.

-- Review the utilization control strategies in place and the standards applied for review of the strategies (for example; Is a carrier having MD’s review the medical/surg utilization control decisions but using a non BH RN for MH/SUD?).
+- Review the utilization control strategies in place and the standards applied for review of the strategies (for example, is a carrier asking MDs to review the medical/surg utilization control decisions but using a non-BH RN for MH/SUD?).

-Health Policy News published a fact sheet earlier this month that demonstrates our efforts assisting states in ensuring compliance with regulations set forth to ensure equal access to and coverage of mental health and substance abuse treatment services.
+Health Policy News published a fact sheet earlier this month demonstrating PCG’s efforts in helping states ensure compliance with regulations set forth to ensure equal access to, and coverage of, mental health and substance abuse treatment services.